 otherwise, £0.

-If a member elected to buy back lost pension for a period of authorised unpaid leave (including strike) where they received £0 pay, you may be able to include the lost pension bought in the provisional assumed benefits.
+If a member elected to buy back the whole of the lost pension for a period of authorised unpaid leave (including strike) where they received no pay, you may be able to include the lost pension bought in the provisional assumed benefits.
+If the member elected to buy back part of the lost pension, you can’t include any of it in the provisional assumed benefits.

 The full added pension is included in the provisional assumed benefits if: